blues/app-accelerators/80-ev-charger-session-utilization-monitor/README.md

 3. **Create a Fleet per property.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration and routing.
 One fleet per property or tenant is the natural unit here — every charger at a given site shares the same line voltage, the same session-detection thresholds, and the same routing destinations.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can auto-assign new devices to the correct fleet at commissioning time; within a single Notehub project all devices share the same ProductUID, so fleet rules should discriminate on a device attribute that varies by site — for example, an installer-applied tag (e.g., `site:depot-north`), a serial/UID range reserved per property during provisioning, or location metadata populated during the first sync.

-4. **Set environment variables.** In Notehub: **Fleet → Environment** (or **Device → Environment** for a per-device override).
-The device fetches updated variables on its next inbound sync — no reflash, no site visit required.
-All are optional; firmware defaults are shown.
+4. **Set environment variables.** In Notehub, navigate to **Fleet → Environment** tab (or **Device → Environment** for a per-device override).
+Add or update any of the variables below; the device will fetch them on its next inbound sync — no reflash needed.
+All variables are optional; the firmware defaults shown below apply if you don't set them.

    | Variable | Default | Purpose |
    |---|---|---|